26-31 August 2021

 Recently honoured at The Ivors Composer Awards and celebrating her 70th birthday year in 2021, Cecilia McDowall is composer-in-residence.

-The Festival’s advocacy of new British music continues with a corpus of exciting new works from a hugely talented roster of British composers – James Francis Brown, Nathan James Dearden, Sarah Jenkins, Cecilia McDowall, Luke Styles, Adrian Sutton, Hilary Tann, Matthew Taylor and James B Wilson, our 2021 Royal Philharmonic Society Emerging Composer.
+The Festival’s advocacy of new music continues with a corpus of exciting new works from a hugely talented roster of British composers – James Francis Brown, Gary Carpenter, Nathan James Dearden, Sarah Jenkins, Cecilia McDowall, Luke Styles, Adrian Sutton, Hilary Tann, Matthew Taylor and James B Wilson, our 2021 RPS Emerging Composer.

-Final arrangements are likely to be confirmed in early May and as a result, tickets will not be on sale to the general public until June.
+Final arrangements are likely to be confirmed in mid-May and as a result, tickets will not be on sale to the general public until June.
 The full programme will be announced online at the end of May.
-Please bear with us on this – we want to be able to give our audience the best possible experience in 2021.
+Please bear with us on this – we want to be able to give our audience the best and safest possible experience in 2021.

 We hope to see you in August for some brilliant live performances – something greatly missed by us all in 2020.